Shaw Local

 Conduct in jail

-After Cooper was escorted out of the courtroom, the sentencing hearing continued with Leisten calling two Ogle County correctional officers as witnesses to testify to aggravating factors involving Cooper during his incarceration.
+After Cooper was escorted out of the courtroom, the sentencing hearing continued, with Leisten calling two Ogle County correctional officers as witnesses to testify to aggravating factors involving Cooper during his incarceration.

 Aggravation is one of the phases of a sentencing hearing at which testimony can be presented to justify a harsher sentence.
-Mitigating factors – offered by the defense – can also be made in an attempt to receive a lesser sentence.
+Mitigating factors – offered by the defense – also can be made in an attempt to receive a lesser sentence.

 Another corrections officer testified that Cooper was seen on video “defecating on the floor of a cell” and then smearing feces on the walls.
-That officer said Cooper had also urinated on his dinner tray before returning it to an officer.
+That officer said Cooper also had urinated on his dinner tray before returning it to an officer.

 Victim impact statement

-They said the ordeal had made them paranoid that it could happen again.
-“Some things will never be the same for us.
-We trust the court to weigh all the factors and give a just sentence.”
+“Some things will never be the same for us,” they said in the statement.
+“We trust the court to weigh all the factors and give a just sentence.”

 Leisten said Cooper was a habitual criminal with several violence-related convictions, including second-degree murder in 2002 in Winnebago County.

 “This is not a situation where we are looking at a young teenager.
-He’s basically been a career criminal,” Leisten said, adding that Cooper’s “ridiculous” behavior while in the Ogle County Jail should also be considered.
+He’s basically been a career criminal,” Leisten said, adding that Cooper’s “ridiculous” behavior while in the Ogle County Jail also should be considered.

 Peska agreed.

-“His background speaks for itself.
-He defaced his own cell.
+“His background speaks for itself,” Peska said.
+“He defaced his own cell.
 He refused to be part of his own sentencing.
-His obscenities directed at the court and threatening to spit on a deputy.
-He put on a full display of his character,” Peska said.
+His obscenities [were] directed at the court and [he threatened] to spit on a deputy.
+He put on a full display of his character.

 Earleen Hinton